'Plötzlich' Definition

 Home > German Language > What is the meaning of Plötzlich?

-The word 'Plötzlich' is a German word that can mean 'Suddenly' in English.
-You can find example sentences below to help you understand how to use the word in context.
+The word 'Plötzlich' is a German word that can mean various things in English, such as 'Suddenly' or 'Suddenly'.
+Below are a few of the different meanings of the word 'Plötzlich', with examples sentences to help you understand how to use the word in context.

 Plötzlich - Sudden